PavelKisliak/BitSerializer/README.md

 [Full log of changes](ChangeLog.md)

 #### Main features:
-  - Flexy architecture, which allows to support different kind of formats (currently only JSON).
+  - Flexible architecture, which allows to support different kind of formats (currently only JSON).
   - Produces a clear JSON, which is convenient to use with Javascript.
   - Simple syntax (similar to serialization in boost library).
   - Validation of deserialized values.